 The first thing most notice about coriander is its smell, which is a pungent odor that will clear your nasal track in seconds.
 The chances of you already having eaten it at sometime in your life is high, as it is a critical element to a vast number of cooking styles the world over.
 It is particularly prominent in Asia, but extends to Caribbean and Mexican delicacies as well.
 But how is it an aphrodisiac?

 What Is Coriander?

 Coriander is usually mentioned in accordance to cilantro and Chinese parsley, but more specifically it is a dried seed.
 Since the entire plant grows swiftly and every inch of it can be eaten, it is no surprise it began to be used in foods as a spice.
 Coriander started to have a connotation with intimacy after those consuming it noticed that it left them flustered and craving sex.
 With the renaissance of science, researchers discovered that the reason it is such an effective herb between the sheets is because of the components it introduces into the bloodstream.
-Vitamins A and C liven up the senses while riboflavin, a B vitamin, makes people more primed to want to mate with their partner.
+Vitamins A and C liven up the senses while riboflavin, a B vitamin (durian have great portion of B vitamin), makes people more primed to want to mate with their partner.
 Coriander’s capability to spice up a relationship (pun intended), was actually a happy accident, as initially it was presumed that its only primary value was to treat a disruptive digestive system.

 What Is The History And Reach Of Coriander?